ameethasmucrai/logtool/README.md

 - Encoding of the log file being read
 - Number of threads in the thread pool, to process the logs

-Although this application was made to be able process large files, it was not yet tested with a large file (GB).
+This application was made to be able process large files (GB).
+The following test was done:
+- Log file with 20 million lines, 1.6GB
+- Application configured with 1000 threads
+- It took around 20min to process the log file, and more 20min to finish writing 10 million records to the database
+- Machine: Core i7 8th gen

 ### Features and improvements planned for the next releases